grum-tez/archetype-docs/docs/dapps/introduction.md

 # Introduction

-This section presents how to build a *Dapp* (Decentralized application) with Archetype and Completium CLI.
+This section presents how to build a *DApp* (Decentralized Application) with Archetype and Completium CLI.

 ## Definition

-Compared to a standard application, a Dapp uses *decentralized* (peer to peer) backends (that is not owned by any private or public entity):
+Compared to a standard application, a DApp uses *decentralized* (peer to peer) backends (that is not owned by any private or public entity):
 * a blockchain for its business logic (provided by a smart contract running on it)
 * [IPFS](https://en.wikipedia.org/wiki/InterPlanetary_File_System) (Interplanetary File System) for storage
 * ...